trustlines-protocol/blockchain/README.md

 script.
 Finer control can be achieved by starting the components individually as Docker containers.
 Finally, it is also possible to avoid Docker altogether and run everything directly on the host machine.

-Before starting the installation process, please have a look at the system requirements and the note on backups.
+Before starting the installation process, please have a look at the system requirements and the note on security.

 ### System Requirements